Orientation and transition programs

 - Participate in Head Start and Orientation Day to ensure you start off your experience right!

-- Contribute to your community as a volunteer – register on Tandempark to see upcoming volunteer opportunities (Barrie only)
+- Contribute to your community as a volunteer – Register on Tandempark to see upcoming volunteer opportunities (Barrie Campus only).

 - Be a changemaker! – Georgian’s Centre for Changemaking and Social Innovation provides experiential learning opportunities, skill development, teamwork and networking that will inspire you to influence social change in your community.